aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 ### Some Terminology

 1. *Integer*: a signed whole number, i.e. zero, positive or negative whole number.
-E.g. 0, -1 and 7 are integers; 4/3 and 1/2 are not integers.
+E.g. 0, -1 and 7 are integers; 1/2, -1/3 and 4/3 are not integers.
+2. *Simple fraction*: a fraction in which the numerator and denominator are integers, and the denominator is not zero.
+Simple fractions are usually used to express non-integers, and so usually the numerator is not divisible by the denominator.
+E.g. 1/2, -1/3 and 4/3 are simple fractions, but &pi; and &radic;2 are not simple fractions.
+2. *Real Number*: A real number is a decimal expansion that can either be converted exactly to a simple fraction, or a decimal expansion that can be approximated with a simple fraction to any desired level of accuracy.
+Counting numbers, whole numbers, integers and simple fractions are all types of real numbers.
+    1. All numbers studied in junior high school are real numbers.
+    1. All simple fractions can be converted into either terminating decimal expansions or repeating decimal expansions.
+Likewise all terminating decimal expansions and all repeating decimal expansions can be converted exactly to simple fractions.
+So the real numbers which are not simple fractions, are precisely the real numbers whose decimal expansions neither terminate nor repeat.
+    2. 1/2, -1/3 and 4/3 are real numbers because they are simple fractions.
+    2. 0, 1, 2, -1 and -7 are real numbers because they can be converted to simple fractions by dividing by 1, to obtain 0/1, 1/1, 2/1, -1/1 and -7/1 respectively.
+    2. 0.5 and -1.25 are real numbers because they can be converted exactly to the simple fractions 1/2 and -5/4 respectively.
+    2. 1.33333... and -0.16666... are real numbers because they can be converted exactly to the simple fractions 4/3 and -1/6 respectively.
+    3. &pi; is not a simple fraction but is a real number, because it can be approximated by 22/7, which is a simple fraction.
+    4. &radic;2 is not a simple fraction but is a real number, because it can be approximated by 1.41, which can be converted exactly into the simple fraction 141/100.
+    4. &#8731;-2 is not a simple fraction but is a real number, because it can be approximated by -1.26, which can be converted exactly into the simple fraction -63/50.
+    4. 1/0, 0/0, &radic;-1 and &radic;-4 are all examples of expressions which are not real numbers.
-2. *Signed Number*: another name used in this document for real numbers.
-Real numbers are a set of numbers containing all integers and some non-integers.
-All numbers studied in junior high school are signed numbers.
+2. *Signed Number*: another name for real numbers which is used in this document.
 3. *Magnitude of a signed number*: the part of a signed number without the sign.
 Equivalent to making a number positive.
 So magnitude of 0 is 0, magnitude of -1 is 1, magnitude of 3/4 is 3/4, magnitude of -1/2 is 1/2, magnitude of 4.5 is 4.5, magnitude of -0.65 is 0.65;

 ### Addition and Subtraction